Ground Truth: What Sexual Compulsivity Actually Is

 Travel: app limits are locked before departure, room selection avoids in room temptations when possible, and one nightly accountability text is nonnegotiable to keep sexual compulsivity from using isolation as leverage.
 Social events: one drink maximum when alone, a preplanned ride home, and a check in message at arrival and departure so sexual compulsivity does not slip in when decision fatigue is high.

-Partner intimacy: a brief pre check for a clear yes, a pre agreed stop word, and a next day touch point to debrief and care for the bond, which keeps sexual compulsivity from replacing connection with secrecy.
+brain science behind intimacy and desire: a brief pre check for a clear yes, a pre agreed stop word, and a next day touch point to debrief and care for the bond, which keeps sexual compulsivity from replacing connection with secrecy.
 Audit boundaries weekly with three questions: Did I keep it, if not what cue beat it, and what tiny change makes it easier this week; this keeps sexual compulsivity measurable and manageable.

 Precision With Triggers, Not Blanket Bans